Ignition Interlock Systems

 What are Ignition Interlock Systems?

 Getting a DUI can feel overwhelming.
-Receiving a court order to install an ignition interlock system in your vehicle is actually a positive because it allows you to maintain or regain your driving privileges.
+But others have been there and survived, you can too.
 For most of us, being able to drive is vital to maintaining employment and meeting family and social obligations.
 LifeSafer Ignition Interlock allow individuals to drive legally and continue to meet their responsibilities.
 This benefits the people charged with a DUI or OWI while at the same time helping to keep the roads safe for everyone.
 Ignition interlock devices are simple to operate and can help prevent future problems with the courts.

 Past interlock technology is no match for what is available with modern alcohol specific fuel-cell interlock devices.
 They won’t affect your capacity to operate your car as you normally would.
 The devices today are tamper proof and won’t cause an undue drain on your car battery.
-Ignition interlock systems are becoming the norm in almost every state in the country.
-Many states have enacted compulsory interlock device laws.
+Ignition interlock laws are in place in all 50 states, and their use after a person is arrested or convicted of driving while under the influence is common.

 A suspended or revoked driver’s license can be very disruptive to a person’s life and livelihood.
 Ignition interlock systems allow drivers to live their normal lives, and not disrupt the lives of their friends and family.